phemex-docs/phemex-docs.github.io/source/includes/_contract.md

 | 1000    | limit 1000  |

-**NOTE**, for backward compatibility reason, phemex also provides kline query with from/to, however, this interface is **NOT** recommended.
+**NOTE**: for backward compatibility reason, phemex also provides kline query with from/to, however, this interface is **NOT** recommended.

 ```
 GET /exchange/public/md/v2/kline/list?symbol=<symbol>&to=<to>&from=<from>&resolution=<resolution>